top of page

 In the dynamic world of contemporary art, where themes like humor, introspection, and interconnectedness redefine creative expression, Leah de Oliveira emerges as a standout voice.
 Known for her ability to seamlessly blend traditional art techniques with modern themes, Leah’s work explores profound topics such as digital overload, societal norms, and the complexities of the human condition.
 Through her mastery of oil painting, ceramic sculpture, and assemblage, she challenges perceptions and invites deep reflection.
 Selfless Art Gallery had the privilege of sitting down with Leah to uncover her artistic journey, inspirations, and unique creative process.
 Here’s how the conversation unfolded.

-A: Well, I see art as a spiritual journey: how you go through it is something that you have to figure out on your own.
-Being born and raised in a very privileged environment whose values rely on ideas established by capitalism and patriarchy, the only way to access that – and therefore build a trustful relationship with my inner self based on spiritual growth – was to radically cut myself out from that alienating world, to start living in the present moment.
-That’s when and how I became an artist; by redefining ethical rules that would guide me through life, that were not a direct product of years of indoctrination.
-It was about looking at things with a brand-new perspective – more empiric, with a liberated sight – which consequently made life my institution.
-Then I spontaneously took a one-way ticket to Paris and have been enjoying the ride ever since then.
+A: Well, I see art as a spiritual journey, and the way you move through it is something you have to discover on your own.
+I was born and raised in a very privileged environment shaped by values rooted in capitalism and patriarchy, and the only way to access that inner space and build a genuine relationship with myself based on spiritual growth was to cut myself off from that world and start living in the present moment.
+That is when and how I became an artist, by redefining the ethical rules that would guide my life rather than relying on years of inherited conditioning.
+It became a matter of looking at things with a new perspective, more empirical and more liberated, which ultimately made life itself my institution.
+I eventually took a one‑way ticket to Paris and have been enjoying the journey ever since.

 Q: Your work brilliantly balances humor, sarcasm, and introspection.
 How did you develop this unique artistic voice, and what inspired you to take this approach?